WannaWhat/Wireguard-name-resolver/README.md

 #Wireguard Name Resolver

-**Wireguard Name Resolver** modifies the output of the **wg show** standard program and adds peer names to output.
-This allows you to quickly get information about connected clients.
+**Wireguard Name Resolver** modifies the output of the **wg show** standard program and adds peers names to the output.
+This allows you to quickly get the information about all the connected clients.
 ##Example
 ### $ _wg show_